C-ALun/tiktok-data-analysis/README.md

 # Data Validation

-Consistency checks were performed during feature engineering to make sure aggregation did not change the underlying interaction totals.
+Consistency checks were performed during feature engineering to ensure that aggregation did not change the underlying interaction totals.

 For example: